 My research program has two distinct lines of inquiry.
-First, using text analysis on big data sets within a variety of communication contexts I study the language people use in their stories and social interactions.
-Second, examining computer-mediated domains (e.g., social networking sites) I study the romantic communication behaviors people engage in over the romantic lifespan.
+First, using text analysis on big data sets within a variety of psychological contexts I study the language people use in their stories and social interactions.
+Second, examining computer-mediated domains (e.g., social networking sites) I study the romantic communication behaviors people engage in over a relationship’s lifespan.
 Below I outline these two lines of research in more detail.